-The system conducts yearly trainings for all stakeholders.
-These trainings are provided by local law enforcement as well as system administrators.
+The system conducts yearly training for all stakeholders.
+This training is provided by local law enforcement as well as system administrators.

 5. In what ways do you feel your gang awareness programs were effective?

 Stakeholders are aware of the indicators for identifying and reporting activity.